SCECcode/ivlsu/README.md

 # Imperial

-SSIP Imperial Valley velocity model
+SSIP Imperial Valley model provides P-wave velocities for the shallow crust in the southern Salton Trough, from the southern Salton Sea to the USA-Mexico border.
+The model combines travel-time observations from explosions recorded during the Salton Seismic Imaging Project (SSIP) and the IV1979 active source experiment with local earthquake recordings.
+The model extends from the surface to 8-km depth.

 ## Installation

-This package is intended to be installed as part of the UCVM framework, version 22.7.0 or higher.
+This package is intended to be installed as part of the UCVM framework, version 25.x or higher.

 ## Library